Samedis-care/react-components/README.md

 Used Libraries:

 - Material-UI (Used as base for UI components)
-- react-i18n (Provided by the framework to easily create multi-locale applications)
+- i18n (Used to provide pre-translated components)
-- react-router-dom (Provided by the framework to enable promatically controllable routing in your React app)
+- react-router-dom (Provided by the framework to enable programmatically controllable routing in your React app)
 - Redux (Provided and used by the backend integration for data handling)
 - moment.js (Used for localized date/time related components)
-- react-i18next (Used for pre-shipped translation)

 ## Developer Setup